htso/Metalearning-MAML/README.md

 Similar to an ablation study[3], I want to poke around the neighborhood of the meta space to identify region where the model, in this case the meta-model is sensitive to the distribution of tasks and how far I could go before learning fails.

 ### Test procedure in details
-An important control parameter is the range of x, since this is the input in the neural net.
+An important control parameter is the range of x, since this is the input in the neural nets.
 The value of x is fixed in a range, so that every dataset generated during meta training comes from this set range.
 For example, the sine function in said paper is evaluated between -5 and 5.
 The K shots for training and the K shots for validation are randomly picked in this range.

 During meta test phase, I divide this range into a train portion and a test portion.
 For example, a model is trained on data from -5 to 3, then tested on x in [3,5].
 This is the first degree of meta-testing.

-A more rigorous assessment of the generalization capability woukd be as follow.
+A more rigorous assessment of the generalization capability would be as follow.
 All models trained during meta-leraning phase are based on x in [-5,5].
-For testing, new data are drawn from [5, 10] for the same data generator, and the trained models are evaluated on this new x range.
+For testing, new data are drawn from [5, 10] for the same data generator, and the trained models are evaluated on this new range.

 ### Data